Xiangshan Campus, China Academy of Art station

 Xiangshan Campus, China Academy of Art (美院象山) station is a metro station on Line 6 of the Hangzhou Metro in China.
-It was opened on 30 December 2020.
+It was opened on 30 December 2020 with Line 6.
 Here the train service of Line 6 will split into two directions.
-It is located in the Xihu District of Hangzhou, near the Xiangshan Campus of China Academy of Art.
+It is located in the Xihu District of Hangzhou, near the Xiangshan Campus of China Academy of Art, which is where it gets its name from.